-There is a trend known as minimalism that is becoming more and more popular in Japan.
+Japanese minimalism is a growing trend.
 It involves eliminating unnecessary items and clutter to free up finances and simplify life.
 In the United States, we are encouraged to think that bigger is better and the more, the merrier.
 However, there are many benefits to minimalism that we can apply to our daily living to reduce stress and free up space.

 The Stress of ClutterThe Stress of Clutter